Arclights/Thesis-Tools/README.md

 ## Data
 This directory contains the data for the case study and the MiniZinc model

-## Assembly
-This is used by AssemblyConv to represent the assembly

 ## AssemblyConv
 `AssemblyConv` is the program used to convert the XML file and the time matrix file into data for the solver.
 It takes the matrix file and the XML as arguments and produces a MiniZinc file.
 For a detailed description of the syntax run the program without parameters.